Luthorius/Splatcraft-BE/README.md

 - Ink on the walls!
 - Testures and Animations
 - .lang files for text, and display names
-- Move over from using large animations to Functions, and rely less on command blocks.
+- Move over from using large animations to Functions, and rely less on command blocks
+- More technical blocks and entities
 - General Optimisation

 Currently, the usage of the World, Behavior Pack, *and* Resource Pack are completely mandatory